Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Methods

-The simulation was run using \textsc{OpenGadget3} \citep[][]{Groth2023}, a cosmological \textsc{Tree-SPH} code based on \textsc{Gadget2} \citep{Springel2005}.\\ Gravity in \textsc{OpenGadget3} is solved using a Barnes-Hut tree at short range and a particle-mesh (PM) grid for long-range forces.
-We employ an updated smoothed particle hydrodynamics (SPH) implementation \citep[][]{Beck2016} with a spatially and time-dependent high-resolution shock-capturing scheme \citep[][]{Dolag2005b, Cullen2010}, a Wendland $C_4$ kernel with 200 neighbors and bias correction \citep[as introduced in][]{Dehnen2012}, and a high-resolution maximum entropy scheme in the form of thermal conduction \citep[][]{Jubelgas2004, Arth2014}.\\ The magneto-hydrodynamics (MHD) solver was presented in \citet{Dolag2009}.
-We also include non-ideal MHD in the form of magnetic diffusion and dissipation as introduced in \citet{Bonafede2011}.
-Divergence of the magnetic field arising from numerical truncation errors is cleaned via the hyperbolic cleaning scheme introduced by \citet{Tricco2016}. \\ Shock properties needed for CR acceleration are captured on the fly with the algorithm described in \citet[][]{Beck2016}.
+The simulation was run using \textsc{OpenGadget3} \citep[][]{Groth2023}, a cosmological \textsc{Tree-SPH} code based on \textsc{Gadget2} \citep{Springel2005}.
+Gravity in \textsc{OpenGadget3} is solved using a Barnes-Hut tree at short range and a particle-mesh (PM) grid for long-range forces.
+We employed an updated smoothed particle hydrodynamics (SPH) implementation \citep[][]{Beck2016} with a spatially and time-dependent high-resolution shock-capturing scheme \citep[][]{Dolag2005b, Cullen2010}, a Wendland $C_4$ kernel with 200 neighbors with bias correction \citep[as introduced in][]{Dehnen2012}, and a high-resolution maximum-entropy scheme in the form of thermal conduction \citep[][]{Jubelgas2004, Arth2014}.

+The MHD solver was presented in \citet{Dolag2009}.
+We also included nonideal MHD in the form of magnetic diffusion and dissipation as introduced in \citet{Bonafede2011}.
+Divergence of the magnetic field arising from numerical truncation errors was cleaned via the hyperbolic cleaning scheme introduced by \citet{Tricco2016} (for the implementation in \textsc{OpenGadget3}, see \citet{Steinwandel2025}).
+Shock properties needed for CR acceleration were captured on the fly with the algorithm described in \citet[][]{Beck2016a}.